 - (Optional) Review Accessible Math for Documents and Presentations.

-- Complete the activity: Accessible Presentation Activity
+- In the site, complete the activity: Accessible Presentation Activity

 Alternatively, you can download the Accessible Presentations – Self-Guided Tutorial Printable Guide as a PDF.
 It includes the first five tasks listed.
 The sixth task, Accessible Presentation Activity, must be completed through its link.